Veteran Readiness & Employment (Ch. 31)

 The basic period of eligibility ends 12 years from the date of notification of one of the following:

 - Date of separation from active military service, or

 - Date the veteran was first notified by VA of a service-connected disability rating.

-- The basic period of eligibility may be extended if a Vocational Rehabilitation Counselor (VRC) determines that a Veteran has a Serious Employment Handicap
+- The basic period of eligibility may be extended if a Veteran Readiness Counselor (VRC) determines that a Veteran has a Serious Employment Handicap

 What happens after eligibility is established?